Lavonte David: 2013

 David remained the starting weakside linebacker in 2013, alongside middle linebacker Mason Foster and Dekoda Watson.
-He started in the Tampa Bay Buccaneers' season-opener at the New York Jets and made nine combined tackles, two sacks, and an interception during their 18–17 loss.
+He started in the Buccaneers' season-opener at the New York Jets and made nine combined tackles, two sacks, and an interception during their 18–17 loss.
 During the fourth quarter, David delivered a late hit on quarterback Geno Smith as Smith ran out of bounds after a ten-yard gain to stop the clock with 15 seconds left as the Jets were losing 17–15.
 David received a 15-yard penalty for unnecessary roughness, giving the New York Jets the necessary distance for Nick Folk to make a 48-yard game-winning field goal.
 David later explained after the game that he thought Smith was going to stay in bounds before he delivered the blow.
 On September 12, 2013, David was fined $7,875 for his late hit on Smith.
-On November 11, 2013, David recorded seven combined tackles and earned the first safety of his career in a 22–19 win against the Miami Dolphins in Week 10.
+On November 11, 2013, David recorded seven combined tackles and earned the first safety of his career in a 22–19 win against the Dolphins in Week 10.
 He earned the safety after he tackled running back Daniel Thomas in the endzone for a one-yard loss in the second quarter.
 In Week 12, he collected a season-high 12 combined tackles (nine solo), a pass deflection, and an interception in the Buccaneers' 23–21 victory at the Detroit Lions.
-He received NFC Defensive Player of the Week for his Week 12 performance against the Lions.
+He received National Football Conference (NFC) Defensive Player of the Week for his Week 12 performance against the Lions.
 On December 8, 2013, David made nine combined tackles, two pass deflections, two interceptions, and a sack during a 27–6 win against the Buffalo Bills in Week 14.
 He had his first multi-interception game of his career after intercepting two passes by E. J. Manuel.
 He started all 16 games in 2013 and recorded 145 combined tackles (107 solo), ten pass deflections, a career-high seven sacks, five interceptions, two forced fumbles, and a safety.

-On December 30, 2013, the Tampa Bay Buccaneers fired head coach Greg Schiano and general manager Mark Dominik after the Buccaneers did not qualify for the playoffs and finished with a 4–12 record.
+On December 30, 2013, the Buccaneers fired head coach Greg Schiano and general manager Mark Dominik after the Buccaneers did not qualify for the playoffs and finished with a 4–12 record.
 January 3, 2014, Lavonte David was named 2013 First-team All-Pro.
 Pro Football Focus gave David an overall grade of 93.5 in 2013.
-He was ranked 35th by his fellow players on the NFL Top 100 Players of 2014.
+He was ranked 36th by his fellow players on the NFL Top 100 Players of 2014.